tgnemecek/core-website/src/collections/pages/community.md

 ---
 template: ServicePage
 title: CORE Community
-subtitle: "Join our Global Community: Get FREE resources and Pay it Forward for Youth"
+subtitle: Get FREE resources for Now -- and Pay it Forward for Tomorrow's Leaders
 explanation:
   text: >-
     **Core Coaching & Consulting, LLC and our sister organization, Core Learning